aiishaan/Jungle-Rumble/README.md

 4. Open a pull request with a detailed description of your changes

 ## Contact
-For any questions or support, please open an issue on the GitHub repository or contact the maintainerss
+For any questions or support, please open an issue on the GitHub repository or contact the maintainers

 Enjoy playing **Jungle-Rumble** and relive the retro gaming era!